plusmobileapps/test-custom-android-view/README.md

 # Testing Custom Android Views

 This is a sample app that tests a custom Android view component with [Robolectric](http://robolectric.org).
+For full a full explanation, please reference this [blog post](https://plusmobileapps.com/2020/12/14/android-custom-view-testing.html).

 ![](docs/custom_view.gif)